merschformann/RAWSim-O/README.md

 Marius Merschformann, Lin Xie, Hanyi Li, Tim Lamballais Tessensohn, Daniel Erdmann, Lena Knickmeier, Jonas König, Maik Herbort, Marcel Grawe

+# Alphabet Soup

+Special thanks go to the authors of the Alphabet Soup framework that was used as a basis for implementation of RAWSim-O:

+Hazard, Christopher J., Peter R. Wurman, and Raffaello D’Andrea.
+"Alphabet soup: A testbed for studying resource allocation in multi-vehicle systems."
+Proceedings of the 2006 AAAI Workshop on Auction Mechanisms for Robot Coordination.
+2006.

 # Used software:
 Thanks go out to the developers of the following software for enabling a more easy implementation of RAWSim-O.
 ## Helix Toolkit: ##